piotrzarzycki21/shadcn-datatable-react/README.md

 Welcome to an example of Shadcn DataTable React - This is a simple example that was built based on [Shadcn DataTable](https://github.com/shadcn/ui/tree/main/apps/data-table) documentation and [Tenstack Table editable example](https://tanstack.com/table/v8/docs/framework/react/examples/editable-data).
 Each table have pagination which was implemented based on Shadcn example [here](https://ui.shadcn.com/docs/components/data-table#pagination).
 The project uses Zod for cell validation and Tailwind CSS for styling.

 This example is intended to gather what is out there fragmented in the internet, hopefully it helps you as much as it helps me.
-Project created based on @Aszusz template [zero-to-react](https://github.com/Aszusz/zero-to-react).
+Project created based on [Aszusz](https://github.com/Aszusz) template [zero-to-react](https://github.com/Aszusz/zero-to-react).

 ## Prerequisites